Headless Commerce: the Definitive Guide for Business Leaders

 Headless Commerce explained

 Such decoupling, or unchaining, provides grounds for creating a flexible headless architecture.
 It becomes much easier to model the system as per your business needs.
-And you deliver a better customer experience for your customers no matter which device or user interface they employ to shop.
+And you deliver a better customer experience for your customers, no matter which device or user interface they employ to shop.
+Apart from eCommerce platforms, this approach can be found in other spheres like headless CPQ solutions, headless CRM, etc.

 3. How Do Traditional and Headless Commerce Platforms Differ?